Alphonse James Schladweiler

 Alphonse James Schladweiler (July 18, 1902—April 3, 1996) was an American prelate of the Roman Catholic Church.
-He served as the first bishop of the new Diocese of New Ulm from 1958 to 1975.
+He served as the first bishop of the new Diocese of New Ulm in Minnesota from 1958 to 1975.

 Biography

 Early life

-Alphonse Schladweiler was born in Milwaukee, Wisconsin, the third child of Mathias and Gertrude (née Schneider) Schladweiler.
+Alphonse Schladweiler was born on July 18, 1902, in Milwaukee, Wisconsin, the third child of Mathias and Gertrude (née Schneider) Schladweiler.
 Following his mother's death in 1911, he and his family moved to Madison, Minnesota.
-He attended the parochial school of St. Michael's Parish, where he served as an altar boy.
+Schladweiler attended the parochial school of St. Michael's Parish in Milwaukee, where he served as an altar boy.
 He studied at the Franciscan Minor Seminary in Teutopolis, Illinois, for six years before teaching Latin at St. Michael's High School.
-In 1923, he enrolled at St. Paul Seminary.
+In 1923, he enrolled at St. Paul Seminary in St. Paul, Minnesota.

 Priesthood

-Schladweiler was ordained to the priesthood by Archbishop Austin Dowling on June 9, 1927.
+Schladweiler was ordained to the priesthood in St. Paul for the Archdiocese of Saint Paul by Archbishop Austin Dowling on June 9, 1927.
 After his ordination, Schladweiler served as curate at the following Minnesota parishes: